Duration

 Total | 12 months |

-The BDS syllabus is divided into two categories, namely: core and elective subjects.
+The BDS course syllabus comprises four parts: foundation, core, electives, and projects.
 The course curriculum consists of General Pathology, Microbiology, General and Dental Pharmacology, Preclinical Conservative Dentistry, General Human Anatomy, etc. Some of the BDS course details are as follows:

 Books | Authors |